How Long Do You Have to Contest a Will or Trust?

 - The decedent created or executed the will or trust by mistake.

-- The decedent previously revoked the will or trust.
+- The decedent previously revoked the will or revoked the trust.

 - The will or trust was procured by menace or duress.